You’re 18 weeks pregnant.

-You may start to experience some side effects of being pregnant.
+You might start to experience some side effects of being pregnant.

-- Swollen feet/hands: All that extra blood you’re making does mean you are likely to see some swelling in your hands and feet.
-If you wear rings you might need to take these off soon and put them somewhere safe (don’t forget where!).
+- Swollen feet and hands: All that extra blood you’re making means you are likely to see some swelling in your hands and feet.
+If you wear rings you might need to take them off soon and put them somewhere safe (just don’t forget where).
 Swelling is ok as long as it isn’t sudden and severe.
 Always check with your care provider if you’re worried.

 - Varicose veins: The weight of baby and your uterus pressing on those large veins is going to cause some pressure on lower veins.
-Most often these veins disappear after birth.
-To relieve them, put your feet up often, avoid tight and restrictive clothing, and get daily exercise.
+These veins usually disappear after birth.
+To relieve them, put your feet up often, avoid tight and restrictive clothing, and get some daily exercise.

 - Leg cramps: You might get a bit of a surprise with a sudden cramp in the calf.
-These are unpleasant but generally can be relieved with hydration.
+It’s unpleasant but can generally be relieved with hydration.
 Make sure you’re getting plenty of magnesium and potassium as well.
-A good source of minerals is Celtic sea salt!
+A good source of minerals is Celtic sea salt.
 Try a crystal in a glass of water.

 - Shortness of breath: As your pregnancy progresses you will notice you have less room to take a deep breath.
-Your brain also becomes more sensitive to the level of circulating carbon dioxide in your blood, which is why you feel short of breath.
+Your brain also becomes more sensitive to the level of carbon dioxide circulating in your blood; that’s why you feel short of breath.
 Slow down and take things easy when you need to.

-Your baby still continues to practice swallowing in preparation for life outside the womb.
+Your baby still continues to practise swallowing, in preparation for life outside the womb.

 Toenails are developing and the skin is no longer transparent.

-Those teens tiny ears have moved into position.
+Those tiny ears have now moved into position.

-The heartbeat is now strong enough your care provider no longer needs to use a special prenatal stethoscope to hear it.
+As the heartbeat is strong enough, your care provider no longer needs to use a special prenatal stethoscope to hear it.

-Your baby’s nervous system is now maturing rapidly.
-Loud noises might make your baby jump!
+Your baby’s nervous system is also maturing rapidly.
+Loud noises might make your baby jump.

 In fact, there’s a whole lot of moving going on in there.

-Your baby at 18 weeks is kicking up a storm.
+At 18 weeks pregnant, your baby is kicking up a storm.